ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 deployment of new algorithms is not in fact gated by publication of the algorithm as an RFC.

-Nevertheless, specifying congestion control algorithms has a number of advantages:
+Nevertheless, editing and publicly sharing the specification of congestion control algorithms has a number of advantages:

 - A specification can help implementers, operators, and other interested parties to develop a shared understanding of how the algorithm works and how it is expected to behave in various different scenarios or configurations.
-- A specification can help potential contributors understand the algorithm, which can make it easier for them to suggest improvements and/or identify limitations.
-Further, the specification can help multiple contributors align on a consensus change to the algorithm.
+- A specification can help potential contributors understand the algorithm and objectives, which can make it easier for them to suggest improvements and/or identify limitations.
+Furthermore, the specification can help multiple contributors align on a consensus change to the algorithm.
 - A specification that is accessible to anyone circumvents the issue that some implementors may be unable to read open source reference implementations due